geomagpy/MARTAS/README.md

         python3 testnote.py -n telegram -m "Hello World, I am here" -c /etc/martas/telegram.cfg -l TestMessage -p /home/user/test.log python3 testnote.py -n log -m "Hello World again" -l TestMessage -p /home/user/test.log

+> [!IMPORTANT]
+> A message is only created if contents are changing.
+So typically you have to call testnote twice.
+First, send a message like "Wold", then send "Hello World".
+This technique is used to report changing states only.

 ### 6.20 testserial